Cate McGregor: Cricket

 In late 2016, McGregor resumed her cricket career playing for a Canberra women's cricket team, and stated she wished to play in the Women's Big Bash League.
-It is reported that she uses drug therapy, has high levels of oestrogen and no longer produces testosterone.
+It is reported that she uses hormone therapy, has high levels of oestrogen and no longer produces testosterone.

 In December 2018, McGregor was dumped as an ABC cricket commentator, something which she described as having "unravelled" her life.

 Queenslander of the Year

 In 2015, McGregor was named as Queenslander of the Year, despite not living in Queensland, and as such became a finalist for 2016 Australian of the Year, which was subsequently awarded to her previous commanding officer, David Morrison.
 She described the selection of Morrison as a "weak, conventional choice", a comment for which she subsequently apologised.

-In December, 2016 McGregor was removed from the Australian of the Year honour roll at her request.
+In December 2016 McGregor was removed from the Australian of the Year honour roll at her request.
 She has stated that the awards are a "farce" and that she regrets having accepted one.
 McGregor has also argued that the awards are being used by activists.

 Post-military career

 McGregor was a regular commentator on Sky News and in The Australian.

 McGregor was for a time, patron of Kaleidoscope Australia, a not-for-profit organisation focused on promoting and protecting the rights of LGBTI people in the Asia Pacific region.
 In September 2016, however, McGregor was dropped as patron by Kaleidoscope Australia because of her criticism of the Safe Schools program.
 In May 2018, McGregor declared she had been wrong to oppose the Safe Schools program.
 "It's an excellent program, and it saves lives...
 I should have been a supporter from the start...
 I regret that I wasn't...
 Young trans people need an ally...
 I could have helped, and I didn't, and I regret that".

+A 2018 production by the Sydney Theatre Company, Still Point Turning, is a dramatisation of the lives of McGregor and Royal Air Force helicopter pilot Ayla Holdom, who is also a transgender woman.